scawful/hafs_scawful/docs/training/MODEL_TRAINING_PLAN.md

 ---

-## Unified Model: master-sword
+## Stage 3: Master Sword

-The unified model combining all domains.
+The master-sword combining results from all domains.

 ```
 Full name:    master-sword-qwen-32b